-- 2.1 IMPORTANT: If the heater is to be fitted to an existing base duct (warm air plenum), always ensure that any overhang or blanking off will be at the front and/or right hand side.
-In any event, blanking plates must be mechanically secured and all joints sealed. - 2.2 When the heater is fitted into a compartment, a minimum clearance from the compartment walls of 6mm (1/4in) at the sides and 25mm (1in) at the front must be left.
-Consideration should also be given to the space required for the removal and replacement of the filter tray and the entry of the gas and electrical supplies. - 2.3 For service access, a minimum of 500mm (20ins) is required at the front of the heater.
+- 2.1 IMPORTANT: If the heater is to be fitted to an existing base duct (warm air plenum), always ensure that installation is carried out such that the rear left hand corner of the heater is aligned with the rear left hand corner of the base duct, so that any overhang or blanking off will be at the front and/or right hand side.
+In any event, blanking plates must be mechanically secured and all joints sealed. - 2.2 When the heater is fitted into a compartment, a minimum clearance from the compartment walls of 38mm (11⁄2in) at the rear, 75mm (3in) total at the sides (with a minimum of 25mm (1in) at any one side), and 63mm (21⁄2in) at the front must be left.
+Consideration should also be given to the space required for the removal and replacement of the filter tray and the entry of the gas and electrical supplies. - 2.3 For service access, a minimum of 600mm (24ins) is required at the front of the heater.
 Space must also be allowed, in a compartment installation, to permit the removal of the heater.
-The clearance between the appliance and the compartment should be not less than 75mm (3 in).
-However, if clearances are less than 75mm, the internal surface of the compartment must be lined with non-combustible material.
-The compartment must be of a rigid structure. - In airing cupboard installations, the part used as the air heater compartment must comply with the relevant section of BS 5864 and must be completely separated by either a non-combustible partition or a perforated metal partition with the perforations not exceeding 13mm (1/2in).
-The secondary flue must be a tight fit where it passes through the partition and must be suitably protected (see BS 5440: Part 1). - 2.5 In under-stairs installations, the compartment must comply with the relevant section of BS 5864) provided that in addition, all internal surfaces, including the base, are non-combustible or lined with non-combustible material.
-This requirement is applicable only to dwellings of more than two storeys. - 2.6 In free-standing installations, (see instructions packed with free standing kit), only one or two walls will be in contact with the air heater and therefore complying with the relevant section of BS 5864. - 2.7 If the Air Heater is to be installed onto a combustible surface, a suitable base tray is required.
-However, when a base duct is used, this provides sufficient insulation, and no insulation is required. - 2.8 Fir Slot Fix applications (see instructions packed with the Slot Fix Kit), it is important to ensure that the draught diverter relief is maintained on both sides of the application.
+The clearance between the appliance and the compartment should not be less than 75mm (3in).
+However, where clearances are less than 75mm, the internal surface of the compartment must be lined with a non-combustible material.
+The compartment must be of a fixed rigid structure. - 2.4 In airing cupboard installations, the part used as the air heater compartment must comply with the relevant section of BS 5864 and must be completely separated by either a non-combustible partition or a perforated metal partition with the perforations not exceeding 13mm (1/2in).
+The secondary flue must be a tight fit where it passes through the partition and must be suitably protected (see BS 5440:Part 1). - 2.5 In under-stairs installations, the compartment must comply with the relevant section of BS 5864, provided that in addition, all internal surfaces, including the base, are non-combustible or lined with non-combustible material.
+This requirement is applicable only to dwellings of more than two storeys. - 2.6 If the appliance is to be installed onto a combustible surface, a suitable base tray (BT65/90) is required.
+However, when a base duct is used, this provides sufficient protection for combustible material and no further insulation is required.